renovatebot/renovate/docs/development/local-development.md

 ## Debugging

-### Chrome's inspect tool
+### Google Chrome DevTools

-You can debug Renovate with Chrome's inspect tool.
+You can debug Renovate with Google Chrome DevTools.
-Here's an example:
+Here is an example:

 1. Open `chrome://inspect` in Chrome, then select "Open dedicated DevTools for Node"
 1. Add a `debugger;` statement somewhere in the source code where you want to start debugging